mersoy/METwitter/README.md

 —————————— o —————————

-For running tests.
-It required to select the Test config on project page info view.
+It requires to select the Test config on project page info view for running tests.
 I would write a build script for my CI job for running the test target on Jenkins like I usually do.